Lim1029/trao/README.md

     edge_channels ( number of edge channels to take a mean or median to get a straight line to replece the emission part. )

 For an illustration of how these parameters affect the spline fitting, refer to [spline_illustration](https://github.com/vinay-ydv19/w43-doc/blob/main/Spline_Baseline.pdf)

+short illustration to understand how individual splines are constructed between knots, and summed to produce the baseline [Making sense of B spline.pdf](https://github.com/user-attachments/files/28490718/Making.sense.of.B.spline.pdf)

 ## How to Run